branlindsey/junyi_app_user/README.md

 I reviewed the beta-coefficients in the initial logistic regression. to get a sense of which features were impacting the prediction.
 It looked like the features of correct answers, whether hints were used, and the amount hints used were the most impactful.
 After getting a basic idea of the prediction ability of logistic regression model.
 I moved to a Random Forest Classifier.
 This improved both my recall and precision scores.
+I used a GridSearch to settle on the hyperparameters to use on the Random Forest.

 I tried a Gradient Boosting Classifier as well.
+I used a GridSearch to settle on the hyperparameters to use on the Random Forest.
 This improved my recall, but lowered the precision.

 After each round of modelling, I engineered additional columns.
 For example, I added columns to determine the amount activities completed, the days active before the prediction date.
 I also made the decision to cut the data set to users who had more than 10 days of active use.

 Confusion Matrix

+## Add an ROC curve
+## Add a Feature importance graph

 -Accuracy  of best:  0.7778